 On the last day of each subscription period, all participants will purchase the number of whole shares obtained by dividing the aggregate amount in their 2006 SPP accounts by the purchase price for that subscription period.
 No fractional shares will be credited or issued.
 The purchase price for a subscription period will be 85% of the "market value" of the common stock on the last trading day occurring before the first day of the enrollment period or 85% of the "market value" of the stock on the last day of the subscription period if that value is lower.
 "Market value" is the average of the highest and lowest selling price reported on the applicable date.
-The Committee may change the percentage of market value applied to determine the purchase price with respect to any future subscription period, but not to below 85%, and the Committee may determine with respect to any future subscription period for in any subscription period exceeds the number of shares that remain available for sale under the 2006 SPP, the number of shares each participant may purchase will be proportionately reduced.
+The Committee may change the percentage of market value applied to determine the purchase price with respect to any future subscription period, but not to below 85%, and the Committee may determine with respect to any future subscription period that the purchase price will be a percentage of the market value of the stock on the last day of the subscription period.
+If the aggregate number of shares subscribed for in any subscription period exceeds the number of shares that remain available for sale under the 2006 SPP, the number of shares each participant may purchase will be proportionately reduced.
 Subject to the other limitations in the 2006 SPP, no participant may purchase more than 72,000 shares in a subscription period.
 If the number of shares to be credited to a participant's 2006 SPP account in a subscription period exceeds this limit, the participant's 2006 SPP account will be credited with the maximum number of shares permissible, and the remaining amount will be refunded in cash.